Nine Fitness Website Design Ideas for 2025

 Tips for a more accessible fitness website

-Add an color overlay in between any image backgrounds and text to make the words stand out from the background and pop more.
-Modern websites have a more “crisp” vibe due largely to the increased awareness of accesibility needs.
+Add a colour overlay between any image backgrounds and text to make the words stand out from the background and pop more.
+Modern websites have a more “crisp” vibe, largely due to the increased awareness of accessibility needs.

 #6.
 Diverse and Branded Photo Shoots